How to get started in the project

 Signing the Licensing Policy¶

-Lastly, we have a Licensing Policy that we would like members to look at.
-Not only does it help you understand our values and goals, but it also helps us in knowing that you are well-committed and understand our policies.
+Lastly, we have a Licensing Policy that we would like members to look at and sign.
+This policy exists to protect our values and keep us dedicated to our mission.
+It helps us know that you are well-committed and understand our policies.
+For this reason, we require that all incoming members sign it.

 Signing the Charter (Optional)¶

-Project Elara is part of RCOS, Rensselaer’s Center for Open Source.
+Project Elara is a participating organization in RCOS, the Rensselaer Center for Open Source.
 Whether you are a student currently attending Renssealer Polytechnic Institute (RPI) contributing to the Project for credit, or if you are simply interested in working outside of RCOS, we have a spot for you!

 Understand that Project Elara is open to all experience levels - in fact, you don’t even need to have experience working on open-source research or have a strong grasp in the type of work we do.
-Other than our more hands-on, technical, and mathematical aspects, we are also open to article writing, music composition, digital/conceptual design, and uploading content pertaining to our progress.
-Regardless of how you want to contribute to the Project and the amount of experience you have, we are more than ready to welcome you, helping you settle in and adjust to work that you enjoy doing.
+Other than our more hands-on, technical, and mathematical aspects, we are also open to writers, musicians, artists, designers, and other people in creative fields.
+Regardless of how you want to contribute to the Project and the amount of experience you have, we are more than ready to welcome you, help you settle in, and find work that you enjoy doing.

 Step 4: Familiarize yourself with general information about the Project¶

-We believe in open science = science without paywalls, done for the sake of advancing science and public good.
-And we believe in the value of open source - releasing our code and hardware into the public domain, making sure it’s available to everyone, and that no one will be able to establish a monopoly for its use.
+We believe in open science: science without paywalls, done for the sake of advancing scientific knowledge and the public good.
+And we believe in the value of open source: making our code and hardware public, ensuring that it is available for everyone, so that no one will be able to establish a monopoly for its use.

 In terms of the platforms we use, we’ve provided brief descriptions of each below.

-As mentioned above, Codeberg is our main repository of work and progress, including commits, tasks, trackers, and more.
-We are also on OpenCollective, where we keep track of our purchases for materials meant for practice and experimentation.
-Additionally, we are on Weblate, where we keep track of the langauges that have been translated completely for our website so far.
-Lastly, we use Substack for article writing and personal stories, in the hopes of raising awareness for the Project and also allowing opportunities for members to express their creative freedom via writing and peer review.
+As mentioned above, Codeberg is our main platform to coordinate our open-source research and development, hosting our code/designs, holding documentation, tracking tasks, and more.
+We are also on OpenCollective, where we keep track of our purchases for materials and equipment, ensuring financial transparency.
+Additionally, we are on Weblate, where we coordinate translations.
+Lastly, we use Substack for article writing and sharing our personal stories, in the hopes of raising awareness for the Project and also allowing opportunities for members to express themselves creatively.

 Last but not least, we believe in working as a team, treating each other with kindness and understanding, and making sure everyone feels comfortable and safe within our team.
 A big part of this is that we carefully track contributions so everyone gets credit where credit is due.
 Working with us is contingent upon you affirming these ideals.
 If you choose to espouse, disseminate, or take action based on ideas that are hostile to our mission, you will not be allowed to further participate in our work.
 We will trust that you will act in good faith - please do not break that trust.